Fundamental Terms and Concepts in Impact Investing

 Spectrum of Values-Aligned Investing Activities

 The term impact investing is often used to describe a spectrum of practices that may overlap with — or include — responsible, sustainable, and socially responsible investing.
-How impact investing is used in daily dialogue may conflict with its strictest definition, which involves proactive efforts to seek change, demonstrated most clearly in impact measurement and a theory of change.
+How impact investing is used in daily dialogue may conflict with its strictest definition.
+For example, while measuring and managing to specific impact goals is a hallmark of the traditional definition, investors may also consider strategies like divestment or screening as inclusive in the term impact investing —even if they're not accompanied by impact measurement and management goals.
 As the field evolves, we'll update this page to reflect the most accepted views and frameworks.